pkmnct/homebridge-television-universal-control/README.md

 # Homebridge Television Universal Control

-This Homebridge plugin enables control of most serial/RS232 and LIRC compatible devices using one Television.
+This Homebridge plugin enables control of one or more compatible devices using one "Television" in HomeKit.

-# Use Case

-Your devices must support control via either serial or IR (LIRC).
-I may work on including more protocols in the future.
-If you use an amplifier, a television, external speakers, or other devices that support IR and serial control, this will allow you to control them using one combined Television in Homebridge.

-For example, control volume and switch inputs through your AV receiver while seamlessly switching between TV inputs as well.
-You can also power on and off your entire system with one Television control.

-# Configuration
+## Configuration

 It is recommended that you use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) for GUI configuration.
-You can also view the [configuration schema](config.schema.json)
+You can also view the [configuration schema](config.schema.json).

-# Future Work

-I plan to expand this out to be able to control more devices via different protocols, and perhaps present devices using different Homebridge services.
-I'm open to feedback so please open an issue or pull request if you want additional functionality!
+First, set the name of your television group.
+Then, define your devices.
+For each physical device you want to control in the group, add a configuration under the relevant protocol.
+See the protocols section below.

+Now, you will want to define the commands to run for setting power, speaker (volume/mute), and remoteKeys.
+Each individual command endpoint will take an array of command objects to run for each supported protocol.
+Each command object must contain the name of the interface you want to use and the command to send to that interface.

+Finally, you can define your inputs.
+Each input will allow you to specify commands in a similar format as the other command endpoints.
+You can also specify any query responses expected from supported protocols.
+The first input defined will be what the TV initializes to if the state can't be determined by querying a supported protocol.

+## Protocols

+The plugin supports multiple protocols, and may have more added in the future.
+Pull requests are welcome!

+### Serial

+Each serial device must have a unique name.
+The name will be used when describing the commands to run for each endpoint.
+You can specify options for how to initiate the connection.
+Since serial is bidirectional, you can also specify options on how to get information from this device, such as power, mute, or input status.

+### LIRC

+Each LIRC device must have a unique name.
+The name will be used when describing the commands to run for each endpoint.
+You must set up and run LIRC on a host with an IR transmitter.
+You can specify the host, remote name, and delay to use in the configuration.